toplaa/Machine-Learning-App/README.md

 Finally, It also includes a dimensionality reduction of features using Principal Component Analysis and displays the result in a graphical manner.

 Further comments are included within the code for more clarifications

+Useful commands:
+pip install streamlit --> to install streamlit run main.py --> to run file from the terminal. file name here is main.py